google/tcmalloc/docs/temeraire.md

     touches the last hugepage in the region: we will then waste ~a full hugepage per region, and thus waste `R` hugepages.
 Conclusion: the larger a region we use, the less waste (in this case).
-Originally regions were 32 MiB, and this effect was very noticable.
+Originally regions were 32 MiB, and this effect was very noticeable.
 This also allows us to use very few regions in a given binary, which means we can be less careful about how we organize the set of regions.